 They were closed in the box then thrown into the metal prison.
 The box had chew marks all over it so she expects they’d been trapped for quite a while.
 Disappointingly, there were no clues or information on the box to locate the abuser.

 The cats were also all very clean, quiet and in good health.
-Nelson figures they were inside cats who were thoughtlessly discarded.
+Nelson figures they were inside cats who were thoughtlessly discarded in the trash.

 After an exam, they found the mother cat had no micro-chip to identify her former “caretaker”.
 She is between 1 and 2 years old.
 Her 4-5 week old kittens consist of 3 girls and 3 boys.